bird-house/flyingpigeon/docs/source/descriptions/shapefilepreparation.rst

 Simplify using mapshaper (GUI)
 ==============================

-Ÿou can test the different simplify options using the `mapshaper GUI <http://www.mapshaper.org/>`_ instead of the command line version.
+You can test the different simplify options using the `mapshaper GUI <http://www.mapshaper.org/>`_ instead of the command line version.
 Namely:

 Visvalingam Weighted Area | Effective Area